beresenkow/Analog-Projektarbeit/todo-blog-app/README.md

 Run `npm install` to install the application dependencies.

+Run `npx prisma generate` to generate a database from a schema.

 ## Development

 Run `npm start` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.